Algaecide

 Pool shocking is key to keeping your pool safe and clean.
 It involves adding a lot of chlorine or a non-chlorine shock.
 This gets rid of algae and bacteria.
 Knowing how to shock your pool is important, especially after rain or when algae appear.

-To treat algae well, adjust the shock amount based on the algae type.
+To treat algae effectively, adjust the shock amount based on the type of algae.
 For green algae, use a double dose.
 Yellow or mustard algae need a triple dose.
 Black algae, the toughest, might need a quadruple dose.
 Shocking your pool regularly stops algae from growing.

 When to shock your pool matters a lot.
 Shock it in the late afternoon or evening to avoid sunlight damage.
 Let your filter run for at least eight hours or overnight.
 This helps spread the shock and remove dead algae, making your pool clean.